 Many different activities are held in our country, in both the East and West, reflecting each area’s geography, culture, and lifestyle.
 Festivals are organized periodically in important cities and towns that hold significance from a historical perspective and in contemporary times.
 We have compiled a list of Turkey’s local festivals, which contribute to the country’s most active periods of tourism.
 Accordingly, you may make alternative holiday plans and experience a wide variety of pleasures.

 Kırkpınar Oil-Wrestling Festival

 The Kırkpınar Oil-Wrestling Festival is one of the longest-running international sports events in the world.
-The annual tradition started over 600 years ago, and today, many wrestlers continue to join the race in order to compete for the gold belt.
+The annual tradition started over 600 years ago, and today, many wrestlers continue to join the race in order to compete for the gold belt in Edirne.
 Usually held in June, the festival is a famous get-together for local and international sports enthusiasts.